AlexanderDavid/DataVisualizationFinalProject/README.md

 G02

-Alex Day, Megan Folwer, Xiaohong Zhang
+Alex Day, Megan Fowler, Xiaohong Zhang

 A story of disinformation spread on Twitter.
 The actual website is at [https://alexanderdavid.github.io/DataVisualizationFinalProject/](https://alexanderdavid.github.io/DataVisualizationFinalProject/#1) (it doesn't work great on phones yet, sorry!).